Grey squirrel management

 Fertility control research

-The UK Squirrel Accord is fundraising for and funding research into a non-lethal fertility control for grey squirrels.
-Work is being carried out by the Animal and Plant Health Agency and we are in the second of the five-year project.
+The UK Squirrel Accord is fundraising for research into an effective oral contraceptive and species-specific delivery mechanism for grey squirrels.
+Work is being carried out by the Animal and Plant Health Agency and we are in the third of the five-year project.
 Find out more on our fertility control research page or donate here to support the project.